kentik/config-snippets/README.md

-# Kentik Router/Switch configuration snippets repository
+# Kentik device configuration snippets repository
 Public repository that contains all available config snippets Kentik users can leverage to configure their networking equipments to export data to Kentik.
 ## What is this repository used for:
 This collaborative repository is intended to support Kentik customers needs to configure their devices to export flow/snmp/bgp to Kentik's ingest platform.